 A publication appearing on a regular basis.
 May include articles, stories, and other writings.
 Examples include magazines, journals, and bulletins.
 Search electronic periodicals available at Brown here.

 Using another's ideas or work without assigning credit.
 May be intentional or unintentional.
-For more information, see the Avoid Plagiarism page on this guide.
+For more information, see our guide on plagiarism.

 Popular Magazine/ Periodical